Isaac0047/Physics-Constrained-Neural-Network-for-Woven-Composite-Analysis-and-Optimization/PCNN_Implementation/readme.md

-This folder contains the implementation of our proposed PCNN (To run these models, please download the dataset from dataset folder into the same repository of codes)
+##This folder contains the implementation of our proposed PCNN (To run these models, please download the dataset from dataset folder into the same repository of codes)

 'weave_CNN_model_E7.h5'             -- trained Neural Net for FDP problem for single material woven composite (from Weave_CNN_model_E7.h5)

 'weave_bimat_CNN_mat_vec_update.h5' -- trained Neural Net for FDP problem for bi-material woven composite (from Weave_bimat_CNN_mat_vec_update.h5)

-Function to call these trained models are included in the BDP problem implementations
+Note: Function to call these trained models are included in the BDP problem implementations

 'Weave_model_PCNN_single.py' implements the PCNN for single material woven composite (paper Figure 7)